-We began day one with an attempted family hike, but we lost a few members along the way (figuratively, not literally) after we most likely ended up at the wrong trail at the end of a steep gravel road.
-Not everyone felt like hiking with potential bear sightings, so half of us ventured out anyway with our bear spray.
-It was for the best, because it was mostly an uphill hike, and we didn’t make it too far before turning back.
+We began day one with an attempted family hike, but we lost a few members along the way (figuratively, not literally) after we ended up at the wrong trail at the end of a steep gravel road.
+Not everyone felt like hiking with potential bear sightings.
+So, half of us ventured out anyway with our bear spray.
+It was for the best, because it was mostly an uphill hike.
+We didn’t make it too far before turning back.
 However, the sound of the river alongside us was a nice experience.

-Then we ventured to downtown Dillon, which was a cute little area, with gorgeous views of the Lake, and a nice playground, leading to a dock area for boat rides, canoes, and paddle boards, along with some pubs along the lake.
+Then we ventured to downtown Dillon, which was a cute little area.
+Dillon had gorgeous views of the Lake, and a nice playground, leading to a dock area for boat rides, canoes, and paddle boards.
+Some pubs were lined up along the lake.
 Some of us decided to take the Water Taxi to nearby Frisco, simply for the ride and the views.

 Day 2, we spent at Breckenridge Fun Park, what I consider the Disney World for outdoor enthusiasts.
 We rode a gondola to the top, never my favorite experience, but I masked my fear and passed the time by taking silly pictures on the way up.
 It was so much fun for the kids and adults.
 They had everything from an alpine slide, a coaster, zip lining, a ropes course, miniature golf, a maze, rock climbing, a bouncy house, and hiking.
 You could even walk up on a glacier, which my godson did!